easttennesseecc-star/Q-Top-Dog-IDE/LLM_CREDENTIALS_VISUAL_GUIDE.md

 ✗ We'd need to store YOUR credentials
 ✗ Major security risk
 ✗ Hackers would want to break in
-✗ Creates liability for Q-IDE
+✗ Creates liability for Top Dog
 ✗ "Your API keys were exposed in a breach"
 ```